CAPPAGH National Orthopeadic Hospital

 Home | Clinics & Services | Sports & Exercise Medicine

-The Department of Sports & Exercise Medicine is dedicated to the diagnosis, treatment and management of conditions that affect sports participation and performance.
-We provide services for recreational athletes who choose sport for fitness and fun, and professional athletes who compete to win at club, national and international level.
+We provide services for recreational athletes who choose sports for fitness and fun, as well as for professional athletes who compete to win at club, national, and international levels.

 The team is made of